 You can test this for yourself by cutting out gluten for a month or more, then reintroducing it and to see how you feel.
 Pay attention to how you feel when you stop eating it.
 Did you previously have digestive issues, joint pain, recurring headaches, feelings of anxiety or depression, or other symptoms that resolved when you removed gluten?
 You may even notice that certain biochemical markers (like cholesterol or triglycerides) improve when you stop eating gluten.
 Keep in mind that if you do want to get tested for celiac disease, you need to be eating gluten to avoid a false negative result.

 The key here is to not replace all of your favorite gluten-filled foods with gluten-free alternatives.
-If you scan the gluten free aisle at your local supermarket and read the product labels, you’ll see that many of them have an ingredient list that’s a mile long.
-Lots of gluten free products have just as many carbohydrates and yucky ingredients as their gluten-filled counterparts.
-There are certainly brands that do a great job, with simple ingredient lists and nourishing products that are fine to incorporate into your overall diet.
-However, always keep the bulk of what you consume focused on vegetables (fiber!), high-quality protein and healthy fats, enjoying gluten free breads or desserts occasionally.
+If you scan the gluten-free aisle at your local supermarket and read the product labels, you’ll see that many of them have an ingredient list that’s a mile long.
+Lots of gluten-free products have just as many carbohydrates and yucky ingredients as their gluten-filled counterparts.
+There are certain brands that do a great job, with simple ingredient lists and nourishing products that are fine to incorporate into your overall diet.
+However, always keep the bulk of what you consume focused on vegetables (fiber!), high-quality protein, and healthy fats, enjoying gluten-free bread or desserts occasionally.

-At Snap we love replicating comfort food faves with nourishing gluten free options, but we keep the bulk of our menu focused on the basics mentioned above: veggies, protein and healthy fats!
+At Snap Kitchen as a gluten-free meal prep delivery company we love replicating comfort food faves with nourishing gluten-free options, but it’s not our primary focus.
+We keep the bulk of our menu focused on the fundamental nutritional basics mentioned above: veggies, protein, and healthy fats!

 - hot honey chicken tenders